White Ladder

 White Ladder is the fourth studio album by English singer-songwriter David Gray.
 It was first released in November 1998 through Gray's own record label, IHT Records, but failed to chart.
 On 24 April 2000, the album was re-released by Dave Matthews' label ATO Records and debuted at number 69 on the UK Albums Chart, before climbing to number one on 5 August 2001, more than a year later.
 White Ladder produced five singles, including the hit "Babylon", which ignited interest in the album and shot Gray to worldwide fame.
 Other singles released from the album were "This Year's Love", "Please Forgive Me", "Sail Away", and "Say Hello, Wave Goodbye".

 White Ladder spent almost three full years on the UK top 100, consistently charting between May 2000 and March 2003.
 Its total charting time as of 2020 was 176 weeks, making it one of the longest-charting albums in UK chart history.
 It was massively successful in Ireland, where it spent six consecutive weeks at number one on the Irish Albums Chart and had sold 350,000 copies by 2002.
-In 2015, it was still the biggest-selling album of all time in that country.
+In 2015, it was still the biggest-selling album of all time in Ireland.
 White Ladder was the fifth-best-selling album of the 2000s in the UK, with 2.9 million copies sold.
 The album has sold over 3 million copies in the UK, making it the country's eleventh-best-selling album of the 21st century as well as the 28th-best-selling album of all time.
 The record has sold over seven million copies worldwide.

 Background

 White Ladder was self-financed and recorded in Gray's London flat.
 To support the album, Gray toured the United States with the Dave Matthews Band, with Matthews releasing White Ladder in the United States on his label, ATO, in 2000, as the label's first release.
 Following the album's success, Gray toured the US and UK extensively between 2000–2001 to promote the record.

-A hidden track, "Through to Myself", can be found in the pregap of the original 1999 IHT Records release (by rewinding from the start of "Please Forgive Me").
+A hidden track, "Through to Myself", can be found in the pregap of the original 1999 UK IHT Records release (by rewinding from the start of "Please Forgive Me").
 The US CD release does not include the secret track but instead includes the audio bonus track "Babylon II" as well as an enhanced section that includes a mini-documentary with a live performance of "Babylon", a brief biography, and web links.
 The Japanese release includes the bonus track "Over My Head", which also appears as a B-side on the 1999 "Babylon" single.

 The cover of "Say Hello, Wave Goodbye", originally recorded by Soft Cell, features additional lines from the Van Morrison songs "Madame George" and "Into the Mystic".